 Presenters & Panelists:

-- David Boutboul, Clinical Immunology Department, INSERM U976 HIPI, Hôpital Saint Louis, Paris
+– David Boutboul, Clinical Immunology Department, INSERM U976 HIPI, Hôpital Saint Louis, Paris, “Accelerating diagnosis and mechanistic insight into KSHV-associated multicentric Castleman disease and Primary Effusion Lymphoma via peripheral blood and effusion–based liquid-phase approaches”

-- Kathryn Lurain, The Ohio State University, Comprehensive Cancer Center, Department of Internal Medicine, Division of Hematology, Columbus, USA
+– Kathryn Lurain, The Ohio State University, Comprehensive Cancer Center, Department of Internal Medicine, Division of Hematology, Columbus, USA, “PEL and KSHV-large cell lymphomas”

 Despite substantial advances in KSHV virology, connecting mechanistic insights to the clinical manifestations of KSHV-associated disease remains a major challenge.
 The clinical landscape has evolved rapidly, with increasingly heterogeneous presentations across immunocompromised and immunocompetent hosts.
 Translating advances in viral and host biology into meaningful improvements in diagnosis, risk stratification, and therapy remains an unmet need.
 This session will highlight how current clinical gaps intersect with unanswered questions in virus–host interactions, leading us to identify opportunities for translational research with direct relevance to patient care.